kost/keepassz/README.md

 # keepassz
 Keepassz is improved Keepassx 0.x/1.x

+It is based on latest 0.4.4 source of keepassx.

 ## Features

 Modified to build with newer compilers and also added option to hide comments.